ashley68k/ASTRedux/README.md

 ## Acknowledgements

-This project uses the [NAudio](https://github.com/naudio/NAudio) NuGet package for audio conversion and processing.
+This project uses [CSCore](https://github.com/filoe/cscore) for audio conversion and processing.

 Thank you to the developers of Ghidra and HxD for providing excellent tools for analyzing executables and binary formats.